 There are very few problems that cannot be remedied with a good night’s rest.

 Absolutely vital to our health, sleep allows our bodies to recharge, recover, and thrive.
-Getting your eight hours of sleep per night can help you maintain a positive mindset, better manage stress, reduce inflammation, improve cognitive function, regulate metabolism, and ward off illness.
+Getting your eight hours of sleep per night can help you maintain a positive mindset, better manage stress, improve digestion, enhance mental clarity, regulate metabolism, ward off illness, and so much more.

 According to the National Institutes of Health (NIH), approximately 50 to 70 million American adults suffer from some type of sleep or wakefulness disorder.

 When it comes to staying healthy, your immune systen cannot properly defend itself against viruses and dangerous pathogens without adequate rest.
 While you sleep, your immune system creates and releases cytokines, an important protein essential for good sleep.

 When your body is introduced to inflammation, stress, or infection, it needs an increased amount of certain cytokines in order to create an effective immune response and keep you healthy.

 But when chronically sleep deprived, the body will likely experience decreased production of these protective cytokines, leaving you more susceptible to illness.
 Some studies even show the flu vaccine to be less effective in individuals struggling with chronic sleep disorders, like insomnia.

 Amidst the current pandemic, getting ample sleep has never been more important.
 But since this lockdown started, many people have found it much harder to fall asleep and stay asleep.
 The widespread fear, anxiety, and stress caused by the current situation has undoubtedly left many of us tossing and turning throughout most of the night.

 In a recent coronavirus sleep survey of 1,014 American adults conducted by Sleep Standards, 76.8 percent of participants reported that the pandemic has affected their sleep, and 58 percent reported sleeping at least one hour less per night.